trivikramkummari/Electronic-Ticketing-With-Live-Booking-For-Public-Transportation/README.md

 Electronic Ticketing with Live Booking for Public Transportation

 # Overview:
-This project presents a static web-based electronic ticketing system for public transportation.
+This project presents a web-based electronic ticketing system for public transportation.
 Passengers can easily book tickets and view journey details through a straightforward, browser-based interface.

 # Functionality:
 1. Web Application: The web application allows users to select their preferred bus type (ordinary, metro, metro deluxe), choose their source and destination, view journey details, submit their information, and receive a popup displaying ticket details including the source, destination, date of journey, validated time, and a "Happy Journey" greetings.